maxalbert/nbconvert-templating-issue/README.md

     This contains a modified copy of the `execute_result` block with all references to "Out" removed.
 Again, for some cells this works but for some cells it still generates an "Out[]" prompt.

+  - template4.tplx:

+    This template achieves what we want.
+However, it required copying & pasting various parts of other nbconvert templates, which is not ideal and may break if those templates get changed or rearranged.